 Undertakings enjoy the privilege against self-incrimination (Article 6 ECHR).
-They may refuse to produce documents, explain documents and/or provide information relating to the alleged conduct.
-Arguably, this privilege goes further than the privilege against self-incrimination as interpreted by the European Court of Justice, which considers that "purely factual" questions must be answered.
-However, the Federal Administrative Court has held that undertakings would have a duty to provide turnover data which are the basis to calculate the fines.
+They may refuse to produce documents, to explain documents and to provide information relating to the alleged conduct.
+Arguably this privilege goes farther that the privilege against self-incrimination as interpreted by the European Court of Justice which considers that "purely factual" questions have to be answered.
+However, the Federal Administrative Court has held that undertakings would have a duty to provide turnover data that are the basis to calculate the fines.